soumya997/soumya997.github.io/_posts/2022-03-27-sar-image-data1.md

 <p align="center"><a href="https://edition.cnn.com/2022/02/02/europe/russia-troops-ukraine-buildup-satellite-images-intl/index.html">Source</a></p>

 # TOC:
-1. Introduction ✅
+1. Introduction
-2. different types of satelite imagenaries ✅
+2. different types of satelite imagenaries
-3. need of sar ✅
+3. need of sar
-4. how it is captured ✅
+4. how it is captured
-5. deep into range and azimuth resolution ✅
+5. deep into range and azimuth resolution
-6. different ranges k-band,x-band etc and applications ✅
+6. different ranges k-band,x-band etc and applications
-7. scattering ✅
+7. scattering
-8. why it uses side projection ✅
+8. why it uses side projection
-9. Different sar modes [pass]
-10. different defaults [pass]
-11. comparison with bats ✅
+9. comparison with bats
-12. what is footprints ✅
+10. what is footprints
-13. what is antena [iitb-1] ✅
+11. what is antena
-14. complex form of a sar image ✅
+12. complex form of a sar image
-15. Deep learning
+13. Deep learning
-16. polarization ✅
+14. polarization